ylchan87/HKCourtList/README.md

 `extractor.py`

-util to explodes a html table to a python list of list (i.e. 2D array)
+util to explode a html table to a python list of list (i.e. 2D array)

 `testTableExtract.py`